JamorMoussa/NanoTorch/README.md

 # NeuraNet

-**NeuraNet** is deep learning library (mini frameworks) inspired from PyTorch framework, I create using only **Math** and **Numpy** :).
-My purpose here not create a powerful deep learning framework (maybe in the future), but the only reason is more understand how deep learning frameworks like PyTorch, TensorFlow work behind the scenes.
+**NeuraNet** is a deep learning library (mini framework) inspired by the PyTorch framework, which I created using only **Math** and **Numpy** :).
+My purpose here is not to create a powerful deep learning framework (maybe in the future), but solely to understand how deep learning frameworks like PyTorch and TensorFlow work behind the scenes.